priatmoko/lumen-jwt/readme.md

-# Implemets JWT on lumen
+# Implements JWT on lumen
-Details
-https://medium.com/tech-tajawal/jwt-authentication-for-lumen-5-6-2376fd38d454
+You can follow the steps and explanation on this link https://medium.com/tech-tajawal/jwt-authentication-for-lumen-5-6-2376fd38d454